Wokdsem/kInject2/README.md

 <sub><sup>*kInject2 is based on kInject, a dependency injection framework for Java.
 The initial *k* is not because this framework is Kotlin-oriented.</sup></sub>

 ---
-In software, when you are modeling a solution, it's pretty likely that you discover yourself just defining a set of entities or components with different responsibilities that interact with each other.
+When you are modeling a software solution, it's pretty likely that you discover yourself just defining a set of entities or components with different responsibilities that interact with each other.
 When entity A interacts with entity B, we say that A has a dependency on B.
 If we represent all these relationships in our system as a directed graph, we get a graph of dependency.

-But things are not that simple, as our system evolves and grows, we quickly realize that these relationships of dependency cannot be established randomly, and soon concepts such as Inversion of control, Inversion of dependency, and Dependency Injection come up.
+However, things are not that simple, as our system evolves and grows, we quickly realize that these relationships of dependency cannot be established randomly, and soon concepts such as Inversion of control, Inversion of dependency, and Dependency Injection come up.

 ## This is kInject2